wpeka/wpadcenter/README.txt

 = Can I show ads to targeted geo-locations? =
 Yes, the WP AdCenter ad plugin allows you to show ads based on the geolocation of your visitors.
 The plugin integrates with MaxMind to identify the geolocation of your visitors.
 Once you have integrated the MaxMind license key, you will be able to manage ads to be displayed according to the location.
 WPAdCenter > Create New Ad or WPAdCenter > Manage Ads > Edit ad.

+= How to make pop-up ads on WordPress with WP AdCenter? = With WP AdCenter Pro you can use the "dynamic ads" block in Gutenberg or Elementor to add pop-up ads anywhere on your website.

 = Can I embed ads using PHP shortcodes or code directly in my theme? = Yes, if you are an advanced user, and understand shortcodes and PHP code, you can place ads in your template or theme using shortcodes or PHP code.
 Template tags can be used to display ads dynamically on your website.